csalasl89/thymeleaf-text-parser/README.md

 # thymeleaf-text-parser
-Thymeleaf Text Mode Parser Utilities
+Thymeleaf Utilities library to parse and process Text-Mode Templates.